salfawaz/react-coreJS-project/README.md

     I think it is better to discuss about your project on skype.

     Don't metion skype on freelancer site pls.
+    In general, when I am doing my project, I use skype, too.

     If you have skype,
         type "Very Good Project" on freelancer and